Our Research

 Since 2013, the Centre has placed a considered focus on building research capacity, successfully doubling output during this time with academic staff who have become involved in, and led, successful research grant applications and important national research projects.

-In late 2013, the Pathways and Academic Learning Support Centre in partnership with the University of Newcastle's Centre of Excellence in Equity for Higher Education demonstrated its commitment to leadership in the field with the establishment of the academic journal Access: Critical explorations of equity in higher education, which publishes two volumes of papers per year.
+In late 2013, the Pathways Centre in partnership with the University of Newcastle's Centre of Excellence in Equity for Higher Education demonstrated its commitment to leadership in the field with the establishment of the academic journal, International Studies in Widening Participation, now published as Access: Critical explorations of equity in higher education.

-For more information about the research activities of the University of Newcastle's Pathways and Academic Learning Support Centre, please contact our Evaluation Manager, Dr Jo Hanley.
+For more information about the research activities of the Pathways Centre, please contact our Director, Associate Professor Anna Bennett.